Discover a First Aid for Hot Water Burns

 If you want, you can wrap it with sterile gauze, although it’s better to let the wound “breathe.”

 Serious burns: when to go to the hospital

-Let’s say a pot of boiling water falls onto you.
+Let’s say a pot of boiling water falls and splashes you.

 Your clothes may get stuck to your skin.
 Don’t try to remove them by yourself.
-Wet the area with cold water and immediately go to the emergency room.
-The doctors there will be in charge of properly removing the clothes so that further damage is not caused.
+Wet the area with cold water and immediately go for emergency treatment.
+The doctors there will remove the clothes carefully to ensure that there is no further damage.

 If the burn causes a blister, don’t pop it, as this can cause a more serious injury, scarring, and even infection.
-Bandage it during the day so that it does not burst, and leave it open to the air for a few minutes.
-But be careful because if the blister is large, we recommend seeing a doctor.
+Bandage it during the day so that it doesn’t burst, and leave it open to the air for a few minutes when you can.
+But be careful, if the blister is large, then we recommend that you see a doctor.

-If the blister is very painful and causes pressure that doesn’t let you move the area normally, you can make a small opening to let the fluid out.
-However, make sure to disinfect whatever tool you use first.
+If the blister is very painful and causes pressure that doesn’t allow you to move the area normally, then contact your doctor.

 Don’t forget to read: The 7 Best Natural Remedies for Reducing Scars